Fortune-Adekogbe/ReadReceipt/README.md

 *   **`python-dotenv`:** For managing environment variables.

 ## Future Enhancements / To-Do
+*    Extend Gradio app to process PDFs as well.
+*    Update requirements with pinned package versions
 *   **Support for Image Inputs:** Allow users to send static images of receipts directly.
 *   **Support for PDF Inputs:** Allow users to send static PDFs of receipts directly. ✅
 *   **User Feedback & Progress:** Provide more granular feedback to the user during long processing steps.